ibm-cloud-docs/cloud-infrastructure/the-classic-to-v2v.md

 Before you start the migration, the RMM server needs to SSH into the servers.
 Thus, the RMM public SSH key needs to be copied on both the source and target servers.

+[Windows]{: tag-windows}
-For Windows OS, you need to download the SSH key utility.
-You can download it from RMM server.
+- For Windows OS, you need to download the SSH key utility.
+You can download it from the RMM server.
-{: note}

-For Windows OS, the user is `SYSTEM` and you must key in the RMM SSH key here to authenticate for both source and target servers.
+- For Windows OS, the user is `SYSTEM` and you must key in the RMM SSH key to authenticate for both source and target servers.
-{: note}

 ## Set up RMM waves
 {: #rackware-rmm-migration-classic}